General Foundations of Spatial Sense

 According to Van de Walle and Lovin (2008), the geometry explorations that teachers provide to students are the primary factors that determine learners' progress along the geometric thinking developmental scale.
 Students progress through the various levels of geometric thinking to the extent that they engage in exploration, manipulation, construction, visualization, comparison, and transformation activities.
 Exploration activities should enable them to make connections between geometric concepts in order to construct meaningful ideas.
 In addition, the way in which they are interacted with can encourage or at least challenge them to move to the next level.

 The levels of geometric thinking describe students' ideas about geometry and how they perceive shapes and objects.
 Each level is defined as a sequence of logical behaviors.
-As a student progresses from one level to the next, he or she changes his or her thinking as he or she describes, perceives or compares geometric shapes and objects.
+As students progress from one level to the next, they change their thinking as they describe, perceive or compare geometric shapes and objects.

 There are other elements involved in the development of levels of geometric thinking.